SPX Technologies (SPXC)

 Gas and liquid handling companies possess the technical know-how and specialized equipment to handle valuable (and sometimes dangerous) substances.
 Lately, water conservation and carbon capture–which requires hydrogen and other gasses as well as specialized infrastructure–have been trending up, creating new demand for products such as filters, pumps, and valves.
 On the other hand, gas and liquid handling companies are at the whim of economic cycles.
 Consumer spending and interest rates, for example, can greatly impact the industrial production that drives demand for these companies’ offerings.

-Long-term growth is the most important, but within industrials, a half-decade historical view may miss new industry trends or demand cycles.
-SPX Technologies’s annualized revenue growth of 13.5% over the last two years is above its five-year trend, suggesting its demand recently accelerated.
+We at StockStory place the most emphasis on long-term growth, but within industrials, a half-decade historical view may miss cycles, industry trends, or a company capitalizing on catalysts such as a new contract win or a successful product line.
+SPX Technologies’s annualized revenue growth of 12.7% over the last two years is above its five-year trend, suggesting its demand was strong and recently accelerated.

-Looking ahead, sell-side analysts expect revenue to grow 10% over the next 12 months, a deceleration versus the last two years.
-Still, this projection is noteworthy and suggests the market is baking in success for its products and services.
+Looking ahead, sell-side analysts expect revenue to grow 10.2% over the next 12 months, a slight deceleration versus the last two years.
+Still, this projection is healthy and suggests the market is forecasting success for its products and services.

 6. Gross Margin & Pricing Power